Ecology of Bermuda: Native

-Animals
+Land animals

 Amphibians

 Bermuda has no native amphibians.
-A species of toad, cane toad (Rhinella marina), and two species of frog, Antilles coqui (Eleutherodactylus johnstonei), and Eleutherodactylus gossei were introduced by humans and subsequently became naturalized.
+A species of toad, cane toad (Rhinella marina), and two species of frog, Antilles coqui (Eleutherodactylus johnstonei), and Eleutherodactylus gossei were introduced by humans through the transportation of orchids to the island prior to the 1900s, and subsequently became naturalized.
 R. marina and E. johnstonei are common, but E. gossei is thought to have been recently extirpated.
+They are nocturnal and can often be heard at night in Bermuda.
+Their songs are most prevalent from April until November.